Aug

-The Black n’ Red brand notebooks have a great look to them with their contrasting black cover and red double coil binding, and the sturdy plastic cover will ensure that over time, the notebook will not become ragged looking.
+The Black n’ Red notebook have a great look to them with their contrasting black cover and red double coil binding.
+The sturdy plastic cover will ensure that over time the notebook will not become ragged looking.
 There is also a nice sturdy elastic strap that acts as a bookmark or closure, that incorporates the black and red color scheme with a checkered pattern.
-The elastic closure is bound through the back cover with metal rivets, so it looks like it wont end up breaking off on you one day.
-Once you take in the great looks of the outside of this notebook and crack it open you are met by a very practical “Personal Information” page to help you organize your notes.
-In addition to having spots for basic contact information it also has a nice table of contents area where you can keep track of where things are in your notebook.
+The elastic closure is bound through the back cover with metal rivets which gives it a very sturdy feel.

 Back side of the writing sample in the Black n' Red notebook shows that the blledthrough is incredibly minimal, if any at all